dustinkirkland/petname/README.md

 ## NAME []()

-**petname** − a utility to generate "pet names", consisting of a random combination of adverbs, an adjective, and an animal name
+**petname** − an RFC1178 implementation o generate "pet names", consisting of a random combination of adverbs, an adjective, and an animal name

 ## SYNOPSIS []()